jeremythings/node-longpoll/README.md

 npm install
 npm start
 ```
-You can then browse using http or https on the ports set.
+You can then browse using http on port 3000.